***PLEASE NOTE EYE ON WATER APP WILL NOT BE LIVE FOR 30 DAYS***

 The District is replacing nearly 2,000 mechanical meters with new Advanced Smart Meters.
 A "smart" water meter is a measuring device that can store and transmit consumption data frequently, much like gas and electrical meters.
 "Smart" meters can be read remotely and more frequently, providing instant access to water consumption information for both customers and water utilities.

-- Silverstrand - September and November
+- Silverstrand - Mid October to Mid November

-- Hollywood Beach - December and January
+- Hollywood Beach - December

 Deputy General Manager/ Operations Manager Pete Martinez